 Below are tools and resources to ensure all information communicated at your event is accessible.
 Providing full access involves both proactive planning and possible implementation of disability-related accommodations.
-We created a Captioning Decision Guide to help you determine the best option for your event or you can review information provided below.
+In addition to information provided on our Communication Access section, we created a Captioning Decision Guide to help you determine the best options for your event or you can review information provided below.

 Note: Always include a disability access statement on any of your event materials.

 - If you receive a request from a participant, DRC will work with you to provide captions for your event.
 Contact DRC at 520-621-3268 or email@example.com.

 - Communication Access services such as ASL Interpreters, CART Captioner, and assistive listening device, can be reserved with our communication access request form.

 - Best practice for any event is to budget for captioning.